Handbook of Business Procedures

-Freight and shipping charges associated with acquiring capital assets must be included in the asset's value as well as all modifications, attachments, accessories, or apparatuses necessary to render the assets usable for service.
-The total value determines whether the item is expensed (less than $500 or $5,000, as appropriate), controlled, or capitalized.
-Warranty costs and service agreement costs are expensed if the warranty costs or service agreement costs are listed as separate line items on the purchase orders or invoices.
-Otherwise, warranty costs and service agreement costs are added to the value of the asset (capitalized).
+Freight and shipping charges associated with acquiring a capital asset must be included in the asset's value as well as all modifications, attachments, accessories, or apparatuses necessary to render the asset usable for service.
+The total value determines whether the item is expensed, controlled, or capitalized.
+Warranty costs and service agreement costs are expensed if the warranty costs or service agreement costs are listed as separate line items on the purchase order or invoice.
+Otherwise, warranty costs and service agreement costs are added to the value of the asset.

-Newly purchased vehicles and electric carts (costing $5,000 and up) that are received by Fleet Management Services in Parking and Transportation Services are tagged by Fleet Management Services.
+Newly purchased vehicles and electric carts (costing $5,000 or more) received by Fleet Management Services in Parking and Transportation Services are tagged by Fleet Management Services.
 Self-tagging departments are not responsible for tagging these items but must still supply Inventory Services with the tagging detail.
 Note: Attaching property control plates or tags, or otherwise marking capital or controlled items to indicate university ownership is required by state law.
 For information about the sale and purchase of vehicles, refer to 16.4.1.
 Vehicle Title Transfers.

 B. Rent/Purchase - Lease/Purchase - Installment Payment

-Property items acquired on a rent/purchase, lease/purchase, or installment payment basis will normally be added to the departmental inventory when the initial payment is made or when the property has been received or becomes property of the university, at the total value of the purchase.
-These items will be inventoried and controlled in the same manner as direct or outright purchases.
+Property items acquired on a rent/purchase, lease/purchase, or installment payment basis must be added to the departmental inventory at the total value of the purchase when the initial payment is made or when the property has been received.
+These items will be inventoried in the same manner as direct or outright purchases.

 C. Fabrication of Equipment